Effective Food Allergen Management Workshop

 - Steve Taylor, Ph.D., Co-Director, Food Allergy Research and Resource Program & Professor, University of Nebraska-Lincoln

 Registration includes workshop materials, continental breakfasts, refreshment breaks, lunches, and a certificate of workshop attendance.
-Continuing education credits available upon request for $35 per person.
 Registration is limited!
 Wait list may be available.
 The registration fee is refundable if the workshop is filled or cancelled.
 No refunds will be given if your attendance is not possible (substitutions are acceptable with prior notice).
 No onsite registrations will be accepted.

-Or, call the hotel for the special workshop room rate - mention the workshop hosted by the University of Nebraska.
+Or, call the hotel for the special workshop room rate - mention the room block University of Nebraska Food Allergen

 Hyatt Regency O’Hare